Get your early bird tickets today!

 9:00 - 11:00am Colorado Tourism Office - Rural Tourism

-Hear from Jill Corbin, Co-Creator and Director of Destination Development, and Elizabeth O'Rear, Manager of Destination Development at this intimate Friday morning gathering.
+Hear from Cathy Ritter, Director of the Colorado Tourism Office, and Elizabeth O'Rear, Manager of Destination Development at this intimate Friday morning session.

 Elizabeth's presentation will provide an overview of the CTO's Destination Development program, especially CRAFT: Colorado Rural Academy For Tourism.
 If you are looking for ways to advance your tourism-related goals, or develop new tourism products, the Colorado Rural Academy For Tourism (CRAFT) is for you.
 CRAFT offers training to teach rural communities on how to build tourism into an economic development strategy.
 Elizabeth will walk you through each opportunity and explain in detail how and why your community should take advantage of CRAFT.